qtile/qtile/docs/manual/commands/interfaces.rst

 ~~~~~~~~~~~~~

 The ``CommandClient`` interface is a low-level python interface for accessing and navigating the
 command graph.
-The low-level nature means that navigation steps must be called explicityly,
+The low-level nature means that navigation steps must be called explicitly,
 rather than being inferred from the body of the calling command.

 For example: